tersesystems/echopraxia/README.md

 import com.tersesystems.echopraxia.*;
 ```

-First you define a logger (usually in a controller or a singleton):
+First you define a logger (usually in a controller or singleton -- `getClass()` is particularly useful for abstract controllers):

 ```java
 final Logger<?> basicLogger = LoggerFactory.getLogger(getClass());